Study in India

 Language requirements

-The official languages of India are Hindi and English, but many others are spoken throughout the country.
-The native tongue is usually dependent on the region - see Maps of India.
+The official languages of India are Hindi and English, but many other languages are spoken throughout the country.
+The native language depends on the region - see Maps of India.

 However, all university courses are taught in English.
-If this isn't your native language, you may be required to sit a proficiency test.
-Find out more at IELTS.
+If English is not your native language, you may be required to take an English proficiency test, such as the IELTS.

 Comparison to UK qualifications

-Higher education in India follows a similar pattern to the UK, meaning that employers will usually recognise Indian qualifications.
-However, it's always best to check before applying.
+Higher education in India follows a similar pattern to the UK, so employers in the UK will typically recognise Indian qualifications.
+However, it is always best to check with the employer before applying.

-To discover whether your qualifications are recognised in India, visit ENIC-NARIC - Asia and the Pacific.
+To find out whether your specific qualifications are recognised in the UK, visit ENIC-NARIC Asia and the Pacific.

 Find out more